Skip to content

 non-free-firmware Component

-• Content: Graphics drivers, WiFi firmware, Bluetooth firmware, etc.
+• Content: GPU firmware, WiFi firmware, Bluetooth firmware, etc.

 Network Boot Enhancements